 You do not need to be good at mathematics

-Just like development where you don’t need to know a thing about computability or big-O notation to write code and ship useful and reliable software, you can work machine learning problems end-to-end without a background in statistics, probability and linear algebra.
+Just like development where you don’t need to know a thing about computability or Big O notation to write code and ship useful and reliable software, you can work through machine learning problems end-to-end without a background in statistics, probability and linear algebra.

 It is important to note that we do not start with theory, but we do not ignore it.
 Dive in and pull out what you need on a method or algorithm, when you need it.
 In fact, you won’t be able to hold yourself back.
 The reason is, working machine learning problems is addictive and consuming.
 In the pursuit of getting better results and more accurate predictions, you will draw from any resources you can find, learning just enough to extract the nuggets of wisdom for you to apply on your problem.